triton-inference-server/server/docs/client_examples.md

-In comparison to the image classification example above, this example uses an ensemble of an image-preprocessing model implemented as a custom backend and a Caffe2 ResNet50 model.
+In comparison to the image classification example above, this example uses an ensemble of an image-preprocessing model implemented as a custom backend and a TensorFlow Inception model.
 This ensemble allows you to send the raw image binaries in the request and receive classification results without preprocessing the images on the client.
 The ensemble image classification example that uses the C++ client API is